Palmirouze/markov_twitter/README.md

-# markov_twitter
+# markov-tweetbot
-Generates tweets that mimic an existing user using Markov chains
+Generates tweets that mimic an existing Twitter user using Markov chains for sentence generation of 140 characters

 ## Requirements
  - tweepy